Kate McCue

 Kate McCue (born January 6, 1978) is an American cruise ship captain.
-She is currently employed by Celebrity Cruises and is the captain of the Celebrity Beyond.
+She is currently employed with Four Seasons Yachts and is the inaugural Captain of Four Seasons l, which enters service in early 2026.

 When she became the commanding officer of Celebrity Summit in 2015, it was the first time that an American woman had been named captain of a "Mega" cruise ship.
 Prior to her time at Celebrity, she had worked as an officer for both Disney Cruise Lines and Royal Caribbean.

 Early life

 McCue moved around with her family during her childhood due to her father's employment as an engineer.
 Originally from San Francisco, she spent time in Evans, Georgia, where she attended Lakeside High School, and was resident for a period in Michigan.
 After travelling with her family on a cruise ship to the Bahamas when she was 12, she sought to become a cruise director.
 Her family then moved back to San Francisco.